netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 using them when new QUIC-paths are opened, and retiring them or listing them for reuse when they are closed.

-### General Path Management

-In order to manage paths effectively, the path selection algorithm probably requires acces to the following fields and events:

-- `initial_max_path_id` ({{Section 2.1 of QUIC-MP}})
-- MAX_PATH_ID frames ({{Section 4.6 of QUIC-MP}}
-- PATH_AVAILABLE and PATH_BACKUP, see {{Section 3.3 of QUIC-MP}},
-- PATH_ABANDON {{Section 3.4 of QUIC-MP}}.

-Moreover, path selection must exclude paths whose MTU is too small to guarantee 1200 bytes MTU payload for QUIC packets.
-The effective MTU also depends on the length of the paths.

 ### Dynamic Approach

 A dynamic approach could start with using low latency paths.
 If the connection appears to be long lasting it could start, and keep, adding additional paths and as long as the traffic increases.
-Additional paths can be chosen following the guidelines discussed in {{datra}}.

 As an example, if the algorithm detects traffic that lasts for at least one second and transfers at least 100MB of traffic, the algorithm could trigger creation of additional QUIC-paths.

 ### Bottleneck Detection {#bottleneck}

-If no live traffic information is available, bottleneck detection can help to identify linkks that should be avoided.
+If no live traffic information is available, bottleneck detection can help to identify links that should be avoided.
 In path-aware networks, this can be done using approaches such as {{UMCC}}.

 One alternative is to use SCION's SCMP `traceroute` command